Bicategories in Univalent Foundations: Displayed Bicategories

 \begin{example}[\coqident{Bicategories.DisplayedBicats.Examples.FullSub}{disp_fullsubbicat}] Given a bicategory $\B$ and a predicate on 0-cells $\pred : \B_0 \to \hProp$, define a displayed bicategory $\D$ over $\B$ such that $\dob{\D}{x} \eqdef \pred(x)$, and the types of displayed 1-cells and 2-cells are the unit type.
 The total bicategory of $\D$ provides a formal construction of the full subbicategory of $\B$ with cells satisfying $\pred$ introduced in \Cref{ex:fullsub}.
 In particular, a 1-cell in the total bicategory of $\D$ is a pair consisting of a 1-cell from $\B$ and the unique inhabitant of the unit type.
 Similarly for 2-cells. \end{example}

 We end this section presenting several general constructions of displayed bicategories. \begin{defi}[Various constructions of displayed bicategories] ~ \begin{enumerate} \item (\coqident{Bicategories.DisplayedBicats.Examples.Prod}{disp_dirprod_bicat}) Given displayed bicategories $\D_1$ and $\D_2$ over a bicategory $\B$, we construct the product $\D_1 \times \D_2$ over $\B$.
 The 0-cells, 1-cells, and 2-cells are pairs of 0-cells, 1-cells, and 2-cells respectively. \item (\coqident{Bicategories.DisplayedBicats.Examples.Sigma}{sigma_bicat}) Given a displayed bicategory $\D$ over a base $\B$ and a displayed bicategory $\E$ over $\total{\D}$, we construct the \fat{sigma displayed bicategory} $\dsigma[\D]{\E}$ over $\B$ as follows.
 The objects over $a : \B$ are pairs $(\aa, e)$, where $\aa : \dob{\D}{a}$ and $e : \dob{\E}{(a,\aa)}$, the morphisms over $f : \mor{a}{b}$ from $(\aa, e)$ to $(\bb, e')$ are pairs $(\ff, \varphi)$, where $\ff : \dmor{\aa}{\bb}{f}$ and $\varphi : \dmor{e}{e'}{(f, \ff)}$, and similarly for 2-cells. \item (\coqident{Bicategories.DisplayedBicats.Examples.Trivial}{trivial_displayed_bicat}) Every bicategory $\D$ is, in a trivial way, a displayed bicategory over any other bicategory $\B$.
-Its total bicategory is the \fat{direct product} $\B \times \D$. \item (\coqident{Bicategories.DisplayedBicats.Examples.DisplayedCatToBicat}{disp_cell_unit_bicat}) We say a displayed bicategory $\D$ over $\B$ is \fat{chaotic} if, for each $\alpha : f \twocell g$ and $\ff : \dmor{\aa}{\bb}{f}$ and $\gg : \dmor{\aa}{\bb}{g}$, the type $\dtwo{\ff}{\gg}{\alpha}$ is contractible.
-Let $\B$ be a bicategory and suppose we have \begin{itemize} \item a type $\D_0$ and a type family $\D_1$ on $\B$ as in \Cref{def:disp_bicat}; \item displayed 1-identities $\id_1$ and compositions $(\cdot)$ of displayed 1-cells as \Cref{def:disp_bicat}. \end{itemize} Then we have an associated \fat{chaotic displayed bicategory} $\hat{\D}(\D_0,\D_1,\id_1,(\cdot))$ over $\B$ by stipulating that the types of 2-cells are the unit type. \end{enumerate} \end{defi}
+Its total bicategory is the \fat{direct product} $\B \times \D$. \item (\coqident{Bicategories.DisplayedBicats.Examples.DisplayedCatToBicat}{disp_cell_unit_bicat}) We say a displayed bicategory $\D$ over $\B$ is \fat{locally chaotic} if, for each $\alpha : f \mytwocell g$ and $\ff : \dmor{\aa}{\bb}{f}$ and $\gg : \dmor{\aa}{\bb}{g}$, the type $\dtwo{\ff}{\gg}{\alpha}$ is contractible.
+Let $\B$ be a bicategory and suppose we have \begin{itemize} \item for each object $a$ in $\B$ a type $\dob{\D}{b}$ of displayed 0-cells; \item for each 1-cell $f : a \onecell b$ in $\B$ and for each $\aa : \dob{\D}{a}, \bb : \dob{\D}{b}$ a type $\dmor{\aa}{\bb}{f}$ of displayed 1-cells; \item displayed 1-identities $\id_1$ and compositions $(\cdot)$ of displayed 1-cells as in \Cref{def:disp_bicat}. \end{itemize} Then we have an associated \fat{locally chaotic displayed bicategory} $\hat{\D}$ over $\B$ by stipulating that the types of 2-cells are the unit type.
+Note that this construction essentially gives a way of obtaining a displayed bicategory from the data of a displayed category~\cite[Def.~3.1, Items~1--4]{AhrensL19}. \end{enumerate} \end{defi}

 Now let us discuss two more examples of bicategories obtained from displayed bicategories: firstly, monads internal to an arbitrary bicategory and secondly, Kleisli triples.
 In \Cref{constr:monadbiequiv}, we construct a biequivalence between the bicategory of Kleisli triples and the bicategory of monads internal to $\Cat$.